Adrien Fourmaux

 Adrien Fourmaux (born 3 May 1995) is a French professional rally driver.
-After contesting the 2024 FIA World Rally Championship (WRC) for M-Sport Ford in the WRC Rally1 category driving the Ford Puma, Fourmaux joins Hyundai Motorsport for 2025 to pilot a Hyundai i20 N Rally1, alongside his co-driver, Alexandre Coria.
+After contesting the 2024 FIA World Rally Championship (WRC) for M-Sport Ford in the WRC Rally1 category driving the Ford Puma, Fourmaux joined Hyundai Motorsport for 2025 to pilot a Hyundai i20 N Rally1, alongside his co-driver, Alexandre Coria.

 Fourmaux won the British Rally Championship in 2023 in the Ford Fiesta Rally2 as well as competing in the WRC2 Championship for the 2023 season.
 Fourmaux achieved his first WRC podium at the 2024 Rally Sweden, securing a third-place finish in challenging conditions.

 Rally career

 Adrien Fourmaux in the 2021 Croatia Rally.

 Early years

 Fourmaux first came into contact with rally driving when he took part in the Rallye Jeunes scouting programme organised by the FFSA in 2016.
 He won the competition and received help from the French federation from that point onwards; in parallel, Fourmaux began studying to become an orthopedic surgeon at the Lille Faculty of Medicine.
 Fourmaux made his rally debut in the French junior championship in 2017 and finished third in the drivers' standings after a solid season.
 He returned in 2018 and dominated the opening five rounds, thus winning the title with two events to spare.

 With full backing of the FFSA and having abandoned his studies during his fourth year, Fourmaux joined experienced co-driver Renaud Jamoul in the WRC2 Championship, driving a Ford Fiesta R5 at M-Sport Ford.
 He made his WRC debut at the 2019 Monte Carlo Rally, finishing second in the WRC2 class and taking his first WRC career point by placing tenth overall.
 He scored another WRC2 podium later in the year with third place at the Wales Rally GB.

 In 2020, Fourmaux was signed by M-Sport Ford WRT to compete in the WRC2.
 He started the campaign by winning seven stages at Monte Carlo, before a puncture dropped him to second.
 Fourth in Sweden preceded an early crash at the Rally di Roma Capitale in the ERC, though he regrouped to take two further WRC2 runner-up finishes in Estonia and Turkey.
 He ended up third in the standings alongside Jamoul.
 Fourmaux also won the Rally Islas Canarias at the end of the year in the final event of the ERC calendar.